FancyBrandy/FancyBrandy/README.md

-- 👋 Hi, I’m @FancyBrandy
+- 👋 Hi, I’m Fancy
-- 👀 I’m interested in ...
+- 👀 I’m interested in language learning, travelling and coding!!!!!!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Computer Science in ELTE
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Passionate about cutting edge technology
-- 📫 How to reach me ...
+- 📫 How to reach me tutu990329@gmail.com

 <!---
 FancyBrandy/FancyBrandy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.